 Not to be outdone, southern Pennsylvania has its own long-distance east-west drive on Route 30, complete with plenty of stop-worthy attractions to visit along the way.
-Start in Philadelphia near the Philadelphia Zoo, then follow the route west to Lancaster where you’ll come across scenic farmland, numerous downtown galleries, and the nationally-acclaimed Italian restaurant, Luca.
+Start in Philadelphia near the Philadelphia Zoo, then follow the route west to Lancaster where you’ll come across scenic farmland, numerous downtown galleries, and an outlet mall.
 Your next stop is historic Gettysburg, where you can tour the battlefield on horseback with Confederate Trails.
-Then, take in the picturesque Laurel Highlands region and quaint town of Ligonier.
+Then, take in the picturesque and quaint town of Ligonier.
 Just north of Route 30, visit Latrobe and tour the sites of Pennsylvania’s beloved Fred Rogers — after which, the sights and sounds of Pittsburgh await.

 You’ll want to take your time taking in the sights on the 68-mile Laurel Highlands Scenic By-way.
 Bring along your bike to enjoy some of the best biking and pedestrian trails in the nation, or simply get out of the car to stretch your legs at Ohiopyle State Park.
 Since you’re so close, plan to visit famous architect Frank Lloyd Wright’s Fallingwater or Kentuck Knob — each in their own breathtaking setting.
 Don’t forget to stop at one of the roadside stands to pick up some wonderful local produce, delicious home-baked goodies, and pumpkins to complete your fall road trip.

-The mountain forests of the Pennsylvania Great Outdoors region are simply breathtaking any time of year, but fall is a must!
-Scenic Drives in the PA Great Outdoors region take you through winding roads painted with orange, gold, and scarlet foliage.
+The mountain forests of northwestern Pennsylvania are simply breathtaking any time of year, but fall is a must!
+Scenic drives take you through winding roads painted with orange, gold, and scarlet foliage.
 The 105-mile Eagle’s Flight is a must-drive route this time of year, passing through dense forests, peaceful rivers, and quaint small towns with many interesting and unique stops along the way.
 You can’t leave the region without seeing elk!
 Take the 86-mile Wapiti Way drive and get your cameras ready for a stop at the Elk Country Visitors Center, where you just might get some up-close shots of the more than 1,000 elk that call this region home!